 Note 1: The Guide to Meteorological Instruments and Methods of Observation (WMO-No. 8), Part II, Chapter 4, Annex 4.A provides guidelines concerning capabilities and corresponding functions for operating Regional Marine Instrument Centres.

-Note 2: The content of Annex 4.A will be included as an Appendix to this section in a future edition.
+Note 2: The content of Annex 4.A will be included as an Appendix in a future edition.

 3.3.2 Requirements on Sensors